GrieferAtWork/KOSmk4/readme.md

 		- Uses a proprietary, custom file format called KMP, that is documented in `<libkeymap/keymap.h>`
 		- A compiler is provided for creating KMP files from self-explainatory conf-like files found in `/kos/src/misc/keymaps/*`
 	- libm (user)
-		- Thin wrapper around math function actually provided by libc
+		- Thin wrapper around math functions actually provided by libc
 	- libregdump (user/kernel)
 		- Utilities for converting register state structures into human-readable text
 	- libregex (user)